 Cleats or runners can be used on grass fields, but we recommend cleats.

 Everyone must bring a dark AND white t-shirt.
-If you don't have one, or would like to get a VUL reversible jersey, then please choose that option during the registration process.
+If you don't have one or would like a VUL reversible jersey, then please choose that option during registration.
 View sizing guide

 How to register